germanocorrea/waddle/README.md

 ## Contributing

 I'm opened to contributions, feel free to suggest something.
 Check the current opened project at [Waddle's Board](https://github.com/germanocorrea/waddle/projects/1).
 Discussions about anything described in the board should lead to (new or not new) issues created from the respective card.
-For server-side debugging, you can use the `debug()` function or `$this->logger->info()`, which is Slim's defaut method to log stuff in the `logs/app.log` file.
+You can debug the back-end using [Monolog](https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md).

-## Acknowledgment
+## Thanks

 - My classmate Laura, which originally created the app with me